 The excursions begin at the Grand Turk Cruise Center.
-The initial stop is typically Governor's Beach, after which the tour continues on to the old oceanfront section of Cockburn Town, where you’ll pass the Cockburn Town Beach, Her Majesty's Prison, St Mary's Anglican Church, and the Turks and Caicos National Museum.
+The initial stop is typically Governor's Beach, after which the tour continues on to the old oceanfront section of Cockburn Town, where you’ll pass Cockburn Town Beach, H.M.
+Prison, St Mary’s Anglican Church, and the Turks and Caicos National Museum.

 Most cruise ship visits allow for about 5-6 hours of time that can be spent on activities and attractions.
 Due to buffer times before and after a cruise ship lands, and the time required for everyone to gather for shore excursions, most organized activities and tours have 2-3 hour durations.